viliusddd/mindflip/README.md

 1. Create a new deck going to `create a deck`, fill all fields and press `Create Deck`
 2. In the newly opened page - press `Import` and import one of the `.CSV` files from the project `examples` directory.
 It will populate current deck with data.
 3. To start reviewing flashcards - go back to `decks` and press `Review` on your deck.
+> Optionally check-out `screenshots/` on repo for quick preview of the app.
 ## Project Setup

 ```sh